 @pycommand that allows the execution of arbitrary Python code on the command line.

-- Wizards can do everything except affecting the server functions themselves.
-So a wizard couldn’t reload or shutdown the server for example.
+- Admins can do everything except affecting the server functions themselves.
+So an Admin couldn’t reload or shutdown the server for example.
 They also cannot execute arbitrary Python code on the console or import files from the hard drive.

-- Builders - have all the build commands, but cannot affect other players or mess with the server.
+- Builders - have all the build commands, but cannot affect other accounts or mess with the server.

 - Players is the default group that new players end up in.
 A new player have permission to use tells and to use and create new channels.